How Swedish Can You Be?

 - Have a fika

-Eat a kanelbulle (cinnamon bun) and en kopp kaffe (a cup of coffee) in a Swedish café.
+Try typical Swedish pastry, like a kanelbulle (cinnamon bun) and en kopp kaffe (a cup of coffee) in a cozy Swedish café.

 Order “En kaffe och en kanelbulle, tack!”

 More about how to have a Swedish fika, here.

 Here is how to order a …